corbettmax/WebGL-Advanced-Lighting-Demo/README.md

 # WebGL-Running-Man
-WebGL demonstration of a 3d figure running in a scene
+WebGL demonstration of a 3d figure running in a scene Workspace sourced from https://github.com/matthew-e-brown/mv-redux , all credits to Matthew Brown

 ## Setup
-First, unzip the 'WebGL-Workspace' (sourced from https://github.com/matthew-e-brown/mv-redux , all credits to Matthew Brown)

 If node and npm aren't already installed: